jhonorozmx/u3a3_Scope_Hoisting/README.md

 x: bar
 ```

-**Explanation:** The expressions `var x="foo"` and `var x="bar"`are in different scopes while the first one is in the global scope, the second one is in the scope of the anonymous IIFE.
+**Explanation:** The expressions `var x="foo"` and `var x="bar"`are in different scopes, while the first one is in the global scope, the second one is in the scope of the anonymous IIFE.
 Then, when we try to log the variable `x` in the first `console.log` within the function without having declared it yet, the declaration is hoisted and that's why we get an `undefined` value for `x` in the first log.
 Finally, as we assign the value `"bar"` to `x` and log it on to the console we can see `x: bar`.

 ---